shakebugs/shake-docs/docs/android/users/update-user-metadata.md

 ## Special keys

-Values from these three keys will be presented nicely on Shake dashboard so we suggest you use them:
+Values from these three keys will be presented nicely on the Shake dashboard, so we suggest you use them:
 * `first_name`
 * `last_name`
 * `end_user_id`